Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

-If $O_{ic}$ is the only treatment using the cutoff $t$, the cross-sectional regression discontinuity estimator would identify the average treatment effect of $O_{ic}$ at $t$.
+If $O_{ic}$ is the only treatment using the cutoff $t$, the cross-sectional regression discontinuity estimand would identify the average treatment effect of $O_{ic}$ at $t$.
 However, in our setting, this estimator will lead to a biased estimate of $ATE_O(t)$ because of the difficulty of separating the effect of $O_{ic}$ from the effect of $M_{ic}$.

-Let us define $ATE(t)$ as the cross-sectional fuzzy regression discontinuity estimator and let $ATE_M(t)$ be the fuzzy regression discontinuity estimator of the effect of $M_{ic}$ before $O_{ic}$.
-In the case of a sharp discontinuity, \cite{grembifiscal} and \cite{EggersFreierGrembiNannicini2018} show that $ATE_O(t)$ can be identified using what they call a difference-in-discontinuities estimator.
+Let us define $ATE(t)$ as the cross-sectional fuzzy regression discontinuity estimand and let $ATE_M(t)$ be the fuzzy regression discontinuity estimand of the effect of $M_{ic}$ without application of $O_{ic}$.
+In the case of a sharp discontinuity, \cite{grembifiscal} and \cite{EggersFreierGrembiNannicini2018} show that $ATE_O(t)$ can be identified using what they call a difference-in-discontinuities estimand.
 Specifically, they show that $ATE_O(t)=ATE(t)-ATE_M(t)$.
-However, in a fuzzy scenario, this result often does not hold without additional assumptions.
+However, we show that, in a fuzzy scenario, this result often does not hold without additional assumptions.
 As described by \cite{lee2010regression}, in many settings of economic interest, the cutoff only partly determines the treatment status.
-It is therefore possible that the change in the probability of participation differs over time and across different policies.\footnote{The study of the case in which take-up by program participants is imperfect, and scenarios in which other factors (observable or unobservable) affect the probability of program participation, is crucial for practitioners.}
+It is, therefore, possible that the change in the probability of participation differs over time and across different policies.

 In the following section, we investigate assumptions under which the difference in the fuzzy discontinuities identifies a policy-relevant quantity when multiple treatments are applied at the same cutoff.
 Our theoretical framework follows \cite{hahn2001identification}'s model, extending it to multiple treatments using panel or pooled cross-sectional data.
 The theoretical discussion on identification considers, as a natural departure point from \cite{grembifiscal}'s and \cite{EggersFreierGrembiNannicini2018}'s difference-in-discontinuities estimators, a fuzzy counterpart.
 We first assume that there is no selection on unobservables, but include the possibility of heterogeneous treatments.
 This allows us to focus on the importance of the changes in the proportion of individuals affected by the treatment at the cutoff.
 We further relax the assumption of no selection on unobservables, which might be more realistic.
 By allowing for selection on unobservables, the causal parameter of interest becomes a local average treatment effect and, as previously mentioned, the results are related to recent developments in the estimation with instrumental variables with multiple alternatives.